-Home » Recipes » Main Dish Recipes » Pork » Italian Sausage and White Beans
+Home » Recipes » Main Dish Recipes » Italian Sausage and White Beans Skillet

-Yesterday afternoon about 5:00 I still had no idea what I was going to cook for dinner.
+One recent afternoon, around 5:00, I realized that I had no idea what I was going to cook for dinner.
 Does that ever happen to you?
-You know you need to get something started, but you just can’t figure out what.
+You know you need to get something going, but you just can’t figure out what.

-So, I just went to the fridge and pantry and started pulling out things that I thought would go together.
+So, I went to the fridge and pantry and started taking out things that I thought might go well together.
 I had a package of Italian sausage that I needed to use, and there were two cans of Great Northern beans in the pantry just begging to be cooked.
-I grabbed a can of tomatoes, some onions, and garlic and got to work.
+Along with those, I grabbed a can of tomatoes, some onions, and garlic, and then I went to work.

-What resulted was a very flavorful, comforting dinner for a cool evening by the fire.
-All we needed to make a meal with this was a tossed salad and some garlic bread.
+What resulted was this very flavorful, hearty dinner for a cool evening.
+All we needed to add for a full meal was a tossed salad and some garlic bread.

-Now, I know that some combination of Italian sausage with white beans and tomatoes has probably been made thousands of times by different cooks, and I’m sure that my version may not even be so authentically Italian.
-Regardless, it’s a delicious recipe that your whole family is bound to enjoy.
+I do know that Italian sausage with white beans and tomatoes has probably been made thousands of ways by different cooks, and it may not be a classic Italian recipe by the book, but it sure is a keeper!

 • It’s quick!
 You’ll need no more than 10 minutes of prep time.